End America's Gun Epidemic

 The United States is the only industrialized nation that faces these levels of gun violence, underscoring that this is a uniquely American but solvable problem.

-Gun Violence Awareness Month is a time to promote greater awareness about gun violence and gun safety, bringing citizens and community leaders together to discuss how to make all of our communities safer, and put an end to people being hurt and killed by guns.
+Gun Violence Awareness Month, which takes place in June each year, is a time to promote greater awareness about gun violence and gun safety, bringing citizens and community leaders together to discuss how to make all of our communities safer, and put an end to people being hurt and killed by guns.
 Leading this charge is America's Charities' nonprofit member, Brady Center to Prevent Gun Violence.

 The Brady Center to Prevent Gun Violence reduces gun violence using a tripartite strategy that incorporates litigation, legislation, and education.
 Brady's strategy focuses on the common ground shared by most Americans: we need to keep guns out of the hands of those who would use them to harm themselves or others.
 They accomplish this through three campaigns that: